CollinsIkiara/World-Layoffs/README.md

 This project analyzes global layoffs across various industries and companies.
 The data highlights the impact of layoffs on employees, companies, and industries.
 The main goals are to:

 - Identify trends in layoffs across time, regions, and industries.
-- Quantify the severity of layoffs and understand their correlation with factors such as funding stage and funds raised.
+- Quantify the severity of layoffs and understand their correlation with factors such as funding stage.
 - Provide actionable insights through visualizations and statistical analyses.

 ---